guibueno/guibueno.github.io/_docs/eval-03-individual-focus.markdown

 section: eval
 ---

 Another special moment of formative feedback on my project was the *Individual Project Focus* workshop I conducted on April 5th.
-This event was also part of the thesis course schedule, therefore my thesis instructor and some of my peers attended it.
+This event was also part of the thesis course schedule, therefore, my thesis instructor and some of my peers attended it.

 Presenting and discussing my design challenges with them provided me with insights on how to structure my user testing.